daweihuangstuy/RuntimeAccessors/README.md

 ###This array contains an adjustable number of n-sized arrays arranged in descending order.

-For example, nUnsorted(5, 10) will return a 2D array countaining 5 identical arrays: [4, 3, 2, 1, 0]
+For example, nUnsorted(5, 10) will return a 2D array countaining 5 identical arrays: each one is [4, 3, 2, 1, 0]

 ###Then, our function access(int[][]) then calculates the amount of time it takes to sort each of those arrays.